Admission Information/Physical Requirements

 - The ability to listen, follow directions, and work with both speed and accuracy.

-Applications and all other items listed previously are due by November 30th of each calendar year.
-Selections are made approximately one year in advance to allow students to complete any outstanding required pre-requisite courses.
+Applications and all other items listed below are due by October 1of each calendar year to be considered for the class that will begin in July.
 We reserve the right to fill classes before the application deadline.

 It is the applicant's responsibility to ensure all items have been received prior to the deadline date in order for their application to be considered complete.
 Incomplete applications will not be considered in the selection process.
 It is important that interested students have updated transcripts sent in at the end of each semester so that point totals can be updated.